 One of the very best tools for working with plywood alone is an outfeed table on your saw.
 It will give support for long pieces exiting the saw much more securely than roller stands (although they work fine for narrow pieces).
 An outfeed table can be as simple as one of your rolling carts.
 Ideally it should be larger, however, to give about 3 ft. of support as a sheet goes past the blade, so it doesn’t fall off the table.
 On a cabinet saw that stays in one place, an outfeed table is easy—it’s just a table.
 On a saw on a mobile base, especially a contractor’s saw, it’s not as easy.
 A larger version of a rolling shop cart, with locking casters, works well.

 Shop Carts Are Your Best Friends

 If there is one single thing that will make working alone with plywood bearable, it’s a good shop cart, made so it is the same height as your tablesaw.
 Don’t make just one, though, because I guarantee that once you use it you’ll instantly want a couple more.
 You can use one cart to support the plywood as it enters the saw and another as it exits, leaving you free to concentrate on keeping the plywood going straight against the fence.
 If your floor is rough, put larger wheels on your carts and make the carts 1/8 in. lower than your saw, just to be safe.

 The design we give here is the simplest and strongest one we’ve seen yet.
-(See “Hardworking Horse and Cart,” AW #96, October 2002, page 52.
-See page 5 of this issue for reprints.)
 It’s made from 3/4-in. plywood, glued, nailed and screwed together.
-Made from fir plywood, each cart will cost less than $80.
+Made from plywood, each cart will cost less than $100.
 And when you’re not cutting plywood, carts are great for moving parts around the shop, and all sorts of miscellaneous tasks.